jackcarey/web-components/packages/dynamic-template/README.md

 **Using a different dataset attribute**

 The dataset attribute can be changed as it is a static value on `DynamicTemplate`.
 It's default value is `dynamic-template` but, for example, you may wish to change it with `DynamicTemplate.datasetAttribute = 'dt';` so that the selector for finding a template name is `data-dt`.
-This should be changed either before elements are registered or before they are connected to the DOM.

 **Using a default theme**